nbirnel/eugen-downtown-parking/talk/notes.md

 northeast
 ---------
 We've got the lot number, the size, and the taxes paid in 2023.
-I would like you to notice the tax rate per acre.
+Let's make sure to notice the tax rate per acre.

 The next one is a parking lot.
 It is still in 4 tax parcels from the pre-parking lot days.